ggozad/behaving/README.rst

 `behaving` is a web application testing framework for Behavior-Driver-Development, similar to `Cucumber`_ or `lettuce`_.
 It differs from these by focusing on multi-user web/email/sms interactions.

 `behaving` is written in python and is based on `behave`_.
-To make full use of it, you should have a thorough understanding of `behave`, so go ahead and read the excellent `documentation <http://pythonhosted.org/behave/>`_.
+Please refer to `behave`'s ' excellent `documentation <http://pythonhosted.org/behave/>`_ for a guide on how to use it, how to write your custom steps and make it possible to extend `behaving`.

 Personas
 --------